-What AI Gets Right
+What AI Tools Get Right

-Where It Still Breaks
+Where They Still Break

 The Architecture Problem